Pancreatic Cysts (cont.)

 Endoscopic ultrasound (EUS) is becoming increasingly useful in determining whether a pancreatic cyst is likely to be benign, precancerous, or cancerous.
-During EUS, an endoscope with a small ultrasound transducer at its tip is inserted through the mouth, esophagus, and stomach into the duodenum.
-From this location which is very close to the pancreas, liver, and gallbladder, accurate and detailed images can be obtained of the liver, pancreas and the gallbladder.
+During endoscopic ultrasound, an endoscope with a small ultrasound transducer at its tip is inserted into the mouth and is passed through the esophagus, and stomach into the duodenum.
+From this location, which is very close to the pancreas, liver, and gallbladder, accurate and detailed images can be obtained of the liver, pancreas and the gallbladder.

-During EUS, fluid from cysts and samples of tissue also can be obtained by passing special needles through the endoscope and into the cysts.
+During endoscopic ultrasound, fluid from cysts and samples of tissue also can be obtained by passing special needles through the endoscope and into the cysts.
 The process of obtaining tissue or fluid with a thin needle is called fine needle aspiration (FNA).

 The fluid obtained by FNA can be analyzed for cancerous cells (cytology), amylase content, and for tumor markers.
 Tumor markers, such as CEA (carcinoembryonic antigen), are proteins produced in large quantities by cancer cells.
 For example, pancreatic pseudocyst fluid will typically have high amylase levels but low CEA levels.
 A benign serous cyst adenoma will have low amylase and low CEA levels, whereas a precancerous or cancerous mucinous cyst adenoma will have low amylase levels but high CEA levels.
 Most recently, DNA from cells that are aspirated from the cyst has been analyzed for changes suggestive of cancer.

-The risks of EUS and fine needle aspiration are small and consist of a very small incidence of bleeding and infection.
+The risks of endoscopic ultrasound and fine needle aspiration are small and consist of a very small incidence of bleeding and infection.

-Occasionally, it is difficult even with the diagnostic tools of EUS and fine needle aspiration to determine if a pancreatic cyst is cancerous or precancerous.
-If the answer is not clear, sometimes repeated EUS and aspiration are done if the suspicion for cancer or precancer is high.
-In other cases, the cyst is reexamined by CT, MRI, or even EUS after a few months to detect changes that more strongly suggest that cancer has developed.
+Occasionally, it is difficult even with the diagnostic tools of endoscopic ultrasound and fine needle aspiration to determine if a pancreatic cyst is cancerous or precancerous.
+If the answer is not clear, sometimes repeated endoscopic ultrasound and aspiration are done if the suspicion for cancer or precancer is high.
+In other cases, the cyst is reexamined by CT, MRI, or even endoscopic ultrasound after a few months to detect changes that more strongly suggest that cancer has developed.
 In still others, surgery is recommended.